-The next major update to the iMac came in 2017.
-This introduced massively improved Radeon graphics options and the new Thunderbolt 3 spec ports.
+The 2017 update was a significant one that introduced massively improved Radeon graphics options and Thunderbolt 3 spec ports.

-Replacing the two Thunderbolt 2 ports, the new Thunderbolt 3 ports offered much greater capabilities, such as connecting two 4K monitors or a single 5K external monitor.
+Replacing the two Thunderbolt 2 ports, the Thunderbolt 3 ports offered much greater capabilities, such as connecting two 4K monitors or a single 5K external monitor.

-One year later, the 21.5-inch iMac 4K was introduced with various upgrades that were passed to the iMac 5K as well, like new chipsets, SSD options, and the P3 color gamut.
+In 2015, Apple introduced the 21.5-inch iMac 4K with various upgrades that were passed to the iMac 5K as well, like new chipsets, SSD options, and the P3 color gamut.

-Also of note is the launch of Apple's new peripherals, all new rechargeable Magic Mouse, keyboard, and trackpad, which were included in the box.
+Also of note was the launch of Apple's new peripherals, rechargeable Magic Mouse, keyboard, and trackpad, which were included in the box.

 Touted as having the highest resolution of any display at the time, Apple was quick to brag about the new timing controller and display panel they had to build from scratch to make such a display work.

 Offering Intel Haswell CPUs, the machine was able to perform tasks without issue, even at the entry-level.
-However, the base-level 8GB of RAM struggled with most tasks and required users to upgrade or add RAM after the fact.
+However, the base-level 8GB of RAM struggled with some more intensive tasks, requiring users to upgrade or add RAM after the fact.